kroyee/SpeedBlocks/README.md

 Window/Linux uses EmptyResourcePath.h/cpp to replace it with a NULL function to make source able to compile as-is on any OS.

-MingwConverter.h is to address a bug in MingW32, witch doesn't give it access to standard functions to_string() and stoi().
-It's replaced with boost/lexical_cast so if you want to compile with MingW32 you need that too.
-This is again included in the source to make it compile as-is.

 # Building

 Please see the Wiki for additional instructions.